crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 # Bjarne Stroustrup

-*Bjarne Stroustrup (; Danish: [ˈpjɑːnə ˈstʁʌwˀstʁɔp]; born 30 December 1950) is a computer scientist, most notable for the invention and development of the C++ programming language.
+*Bjarne Stroustrup (; Danish: [ˈpjɑːnə ˈstʁʌwˀstʁɔp]; born 30 December 1950) is a Danish computer scientist, most notable for the invention and development of the C++ programming language.
 Stroustrup served as a visiting professor of computer science at Columbia University in the City of New York beginning in 2014, where he has been a full professor since 2022.*

 # Early life and education
 Stroustrup was born in Aarhus, Denmark.
 His family was working class, and he attended local schools.He attended Aarhus University from 1969 to 1975 and graduated with a Candidatus Scientiarum in mathematics with computer science.
 His interests focused on microprogramming and machine architecture.
 He learned the fundamentals of object-oriented programming from its inventor, Kristen Nygaard, who frequently visited Aarhus.